01 of 07

 Plant High Performers

-When your landscape measures an acre or more, typical flower gardening chores like pruning and fertilizing can become overwhelming.
+When your landscape measures an acre or more, typical flower gardening chores such as pruning and fertilizing can become overwhelming.
 And forget about insect and disease control, unless you relish the idea of prowling your grounds every week with a giant backpack sprayer.
 A reasonable approach to nipping maintenance chores in the bud is to choose flowers that thrive without the constant presence of the gardener’s shadow.
 That doesn’t mean that dahlias and delphiniums are off the menu; you can plant these needy beauties close to the house where they’re more likely to receive attention.

 04 of 07